USS Liscome Bay: Sinking

 At 04:30 on 24 November, reveille was sounded in Liscome Bay.
-On 04:34, the destroyer left to investigate a signal beacon, likely dropped from a Japanese plane.
+At 04:34, the destroyer left to investigate a signal beacon, likely dropped from a Japanese plane.
 This resulted in a gap within Liscome Bays screen.
 At 04:36, the radar operators on New Mexico spotted a short-lived blip, which may have represented I-175 diving into position.
 Flight quarters was sounded at 04:50.
 The crew went to routine general quarters at 05:05, when flight crews prepared their planes for dawn launching.
 Thirteen planes, including one forward on the catapult, had been readied on the flight deck.
 These had all been fueled and armed.
-There were an additional seven planes in the hangar that were not fueled or armed.
+An additional seven planes in the hangar were not fueled or armed.
 She had a large amount of munitions on board, stored below-decks.
 Meanwhile, the task group executed a turn to the northeast, which brought Liscome Bay to a course presenting her side to I-175.
 The Japanese submarine fired a spread of at least three Type 95 torpedoes towards the task force.

-At about 05:10, a lookout on the starboard (right) side of Liscome Bay reported seeing a torpedo headed for the ship.
+Around 05:10, a lookout on the starboard (right) side of Liscome Bay reported seeing a torpedo headed for the ship.
 The torpedo struck behind the aft engine room, as Liscome Bay was conducting its turn, and detonated the bomb magazine, causing a devastating explosion that engulfed the ship and sent shrapnel flying as far as 5,000 yd away.
 Considerable debris fell on the battleship New Mexico about 1,500 yd off, while a sailor on board the escort carrier Coral Sea was reportedly hit by a fire extinguisher from Liscome Bay.
 The entire task force was rocked by the explosion, but no other ships were significantly damaged.
 A mushroom cloud erupted, rising thousands of feet above the wreck of Liscome Bay.

 The detonation sheared off nearly the entire stern of the carrier, killing everyone behind the forward bulkhead of the aft engine room.
 Seawater quickly rushed into the gap, mixing with oil released from the hull.
 Both the hangar and flight decks were heavily damaged.
 Parts of the superstructure, including the radar antenna, collapsed onto the deck.
 The forward part of the hangar was immediately engulfed in flames, igniting the few remaining planes on the flight deck.
 Planes fell off the carrier's deck.
 Steam, compressed air, and fire-main pressure were lost throughout the ship.
-Fires on the flight deck caused ammunition within the burning aircraft and anti-aircraft guns to detonate, further complicating matters.
+Fires on the flight deck caused ammunition within the burning aircraft and antiaircraft guns to detonate, further complicating matters.
 The gasoline coated water surrounding Liscome Bay caught fire, hampering efforts by survivors to escape.

 It didn't look like a ship at all, we thought it was an ammunition dump...
 She just went whoom – an orange ball of flame.